iamlynnmckay/poetry/_pages/2020/The_Walls_are_Trembling_and_the_Sky_is_Gone.md

+---
+layout: page
-# The Walls are Trembling and the Sky is Gone
+title: The Walls are Trembling and the Sky is Gone
+---

 Smoke days, they came \
 Of bush, a blaze \